$0 North Carolina Foster Care Quick-Start Checklist

 What the Fire Inspection Covers

 Smoke alarms.
 Smoke alarms must be installed outside each sleeping area.
-Most counties also require smoke alarms inside each bedroom.
+Ask your local fire authority whether additional placement is required.
 The alarms must be functional — the inspector will test them.
 Alarms with dead or missing batteries fail.

 Carbon monoxide detectors.
-A functioning CO detector is required.
-If your home has gas appliances, an attached garage, or any combustion heating source, this is non-negotiable.
+Carbon-monoxide detection is required where applicable.
+If your home has gas appliances, an attached garage, or another applicable combustion source, ask your supervising agency or local fire authority what is required.

 Fire extinguisher.
 The fire extinguisher must be:

-This is the single most common reason North Carolina foster homes fail their fire inspection.
+A missing or unmounted extinguisher is a common inspection problem.
 Inspectors do not pass homes where the extinguisher is present but not mounted.

 Exits and egress.
 All exits must be unobstructed.
 Hallways, doorways, and stairways leading to exits must be clear.
 Doors to outside exits must open without requiring a key from the inside in an emergency.
 Locked deadbolts that require a key from both sides are not acceptable.